Deep Brain Stimulation for Neurological and Psychiatric Conditions

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Deep Brain Stimulation for neurological and psychiatric conditions?
+What prior data suggests that Deep Brain Stimulation is safe for neurological and psychiatric conditions?

-How is the treatment Deep Brain Stimulation (DBS) different from other treatments for neurological and psychiatric conditions?
+What evidence suggests that Deep Brain Stimulation is effective for neurological and psychiatric conditions?

 Darin Dougherty, MD